MartinPankraz/ABAP-Developer-Day/student/quest2.md

 ```

 11. In the next step to call the RFC, replace the hard-coded order Nr with the `ordernr` field from the parsed message body.

 <p align="center" width="100%">
 <img alt="Enter Order NR" src="../img/student/Quest2/EnterOrderNr.jpg"  width="800">
 </p>

-> **Note**: You might need to exapnd the properties from the Parse Json response.
+> **Note**: You might need to expand the properties from the Parse Json response.

 <p align="center" width="100%">
 <img alt="See more" src="../img/student/Quest2/ParseJson-SeeMore.jpg"  width="800">